 - Fibroids are non-cancerous tumours that grow in or around the womb (uterus).
 The growths are made up of muscle and fibrous tissue and can vary in size.
 If your fibroids press on your bladder, you may need to urinate frequently.
 Fibroids can also press on your rectum (large intestine), which can cause constipation.
 For more information on fibroids please click here to visit the NHS Choices website.

-To find out about other conditions that can affect women please use the drop down menus below to search for your condition.
+To find out about other conditions that can affect women please use the sub navigation to the top right of this page to search for your condition.
 You can also check to see what treatment or management options may be available.